-Sliding windows are commonly first-in firstout (FIFO), resembling the behavior of a queue.
+Sliding windows are most commonly firstin, first-out (FIFO), resembling the behavior of a queue.
 What to keep in a sliding window and how often the aggregation is computed are controlled by policies, cataloged elsewhere (Gedik 2013); they may be count-based (e.g., the past 128 elements) or time-based (e.g., the past 12 min), among others.
 Regardless of policies, FIFO sliding-window aggregation (SWAG) can be formulated as an abstract data type with the following operations:

-- insert(v) appends the value v to the window. - evict() removes the oldest value from the window. - query() returns the aggregation of the values in the window.
+- insert(v) appends the value v to the window. - evict() removes the "oldest" value in the window. - query() returns the aggregation of the values in the window.